-Appropriate best management practices will be employed to reduce erosion at the project site and compliance with local clean air, erosion, and runoff regulations.
+Appropriate best management practices will be employed to reduce erosion at the project site, as warranted.

 2. Air Find help answering air questions

 a.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.